Michelle O'Bonsawin: Ontario Superior Court of Justice

 In 2017, O'Bonsawin was the first indigenous Canadian to be appointed to the Ontario Superior Court of Justice in Ottawa.
 She assumed office on May 18, 2017.
 In her application for the position, she described her legal philosophy as "progressive".
 Concurrently while working as a judge, O'Bonsawin worked on earning a doctorate in law from the University of Ottawa, and successfully defended her thesis on Gladue principles in February 2022.
+Her PhD thesis has been embargoed and is not available for public consultation, which has raised concerns and attracted criticism.

 In 2017, O'Bonsawin was the trial judge for the case CM Callow Inc v Zollinger, which applied the general organizing principle of good faith contractual performance from the 2014 Supreme Court of Canada case Bhasin v Hrynew.
-Callow had a two-year maintenance contract with a group of condominium corporations, which only stipulated a 10-day notice period for an early termination.
-The corporations decided to terminate the contract partway through the first year, but did not communicate this to Callow until half a year later, despite knowing that Callow was doing additional free work under the impression that it would help with future renewal talks.
-O'Bonsawin extended the duty of good faith to the termination of contracts, and found that the corporations had acted in bad faith by leading Callow to believe that the contract was going to be renewed by neither providing prompt notice of their decision to terminate nor avoiding misrepresenting their position to him.
-O'Bonsawin said in her decision that the law required "a minimum standard of honesty" so that contracting parties "will have a fair opportunity to protect their interests if the contract does not work out."
 In 2018, the Court of Appeal for Ontario overturned her decision, ruling that she had improperly expanded the duty in a manner not directly linked to the performance of the contract and limited an expressly bargained-for right.
 In 2020, a majority of the Supreme Court of Canada overruled the Ontario Court of Appeal, reinstated O'Bonsawin's trial award, and provided clarity on the application of Bhasin.

+In 2024, the National Post reported that at least two of O'Bonsawin's decisions on the Superior Court of Justice have been reversed by the Ontario Court of Appeal.

 In summer 2021, she co-chaired a conference organized by an association for French-speaking judges in Ontario.

 In 2021, she was considered a possible candidate to succeed the retiring Rosalie Abella as a Supreme Court justice from Ontario.
-In 2022, she was considered a possible candidate to replace outgoing Supreme Court justice Michael Moldaver of Ontario.